peteroupc/peteroupc.github.io/filenames.md

 The issue of normalization can come into play if an application supports internationalized file names.

 The string returned by `MakeFilename` is normalized using Unicode normalization form C (NFC) (see the [PeterO.Text.NormalizerInput](https://peteroupc.github.io/MailLib/docs/PeterO.Text.NormalizerInput.html) class for details).
 Although most file systems preserve the normalization of file names, there is one notable exception: The HFS Plus file system (on macOS before High Sierra) stores file names using a modified version of normalization form D (NFD) in which certain code points are not decomposed, including all base + slash code points, which are the only composed code points in Unicode that are decomposed in NFD but not in HFS Plus's version of NFD.
 If the filename will be used to save a file to an HFS Plus storage device, it is enough to normalize the return value with NFD for this purpose (because all base + slash code points were converted beforehand by MakeFilename to an alternate form).
 See also Apple's Technical Q&A "Text Encodings in VFS" and Technical Note TN1150, "HFS Plus Volume Format".

+### Directory Names

+The suggestions given here apply to names of directories as they do to file names.